PythonRSAS/pythonrsas.github.io/_posts/2020-12-19-1-SAS-PROC-SQL-and-python-pivot_table.md

 layout: post
 tag : Learning Python and SAS
 category: "Python for SAS"
-title: "SAS PROC SQL and python df.groupby and pivot_table."
+title: "SAS PROC SQL and python df.groupby and pivot_table, and simple joins"
-description:  On python groupby and pivot_table methods beyond SQL
+description:  On python pandas groupby, pivot_table and other methods and compare them to SAS PROC SQL, which is like most SQL
 author: Sarah Chen
 image: images/posts/photos/IMG-0672.JPG